(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Four main stories

-I Beyond Nature and Culture (University of Chicago Press, 2014), beyond nature and culture, examines the anthropologist Philippe Descola # the different ways in which man throughout history has adapted to the ecosystem.
-Of the stories that humans have adapted to the ecosystem with (and which are often found in a mixture), he finds four main forms:
+I Beyond Nature and Culture (University of Chicago Press, 2014), beyond nature and culture, the anthropologist investigates Philippe Descola# the various ways in which man throughout history has aligned himself in the ecosystem.
+Of the narratives with which humans have aligned themselves in the ecosystem (and which are often found in a mixture), he finds four main forms:

 2) Where I as an animist see myself in everything alive, I connect as totemist to one particular plant, natural formation or animal to which I trace the whole group – or clan – history.
 In my origin story I maintain a binding moral and physical continuity to the origin, the nature I come from, and like the animist (but here there are exceptions) I make sure not to overtax nature.
 In the dream time, I relive, with Aborigines as an example, the creation of my world – and as I move through the landscape, I go through the stories of the landscape and the ancestors and ancestors.
 We share substance: Society, nature and my history are one and the same thing.
 I live as the animist "beyond nature and culture", beyond the distinction between nature and culture.